swipswaps/objectiv-analytics/tracker/CONTRIBUTING.md

-# Objectiv JavaScript Tracker
+# Objectiv Tracker - Development

-Objectiv tracker monorepo.
+Here you'll find instructions for development on the Objectiv Tracker.
+If you want to contribute (Thank you!), please take a look at the [Contribution Guide](https://www.objectiv.io/docs/the-project/contributing) in our Docs.
+It contains information about our contribution process and where you can fit in.

 ---
-# Overview
+## Overview
 The Objectiv JavaScript Tracker is composed of three workspaces.

 - **Core** modules are generic Types, Interfaces and Classes used by Plugins and Trackers.